Renddslow/today-flatland-church/content/cards/if-gathering-2024.md

 title: 'IF: Gathering 2024'
 ---

+Women's Event
-Ladies, sign up for the IF: Gathering on February 23-24.
+IF: Gathering on February 23-24.